 Every year, inspired individuals leave the common culture of our modern age.
 They build a temporary city in the desert to experiment with an imaginative new culture based around gifting and acceptance.
-Burning Man has the capacity to change lives by filling participants with awe and shocking them out of complacency immersed in a rugged desert climate.
+These gatherings have the capacity to change lives by filling participants with awe and shocking them out of complacency immersed in a rugged desert climate.

-Impactful organizations have spawned from Burning Man’s culture including Black Rock Solar who is moving more than 4.7 megawatts onto the grid, enough to power 1,365 homes.
+Impactful organizations have spawned from this culture including Black Rock Solar who is moving more than 4.7 megawatts onto the grid, enough to power 1,365 homes.
 About a third of the profits have gone to Native American populations and the rest went to schools, community colleges, churches, food banks and homeless shelters.
 There’s also Burners Without Borders who participates in disaster relief around the world.
-But considering the thousands of participants, who have attended the festival over the past decades, shouldn’t there be more innovative and purpose-driven organizations birthed from Burning Man?
+But considering the thousands of participants, who have attended the festival over the past decades, shouldn’t there be more innovative and purpose-driven organizations birthed from these parties?

-Burning Man opened our eyes to a way of relating with other humans that fosters deep connection, compassion, non-judgement, and full authentic expression.
+Desert parties opened our eyes to a way of relating with other humans that fosters deep connection, compassion, non-judgement, and full authentic expression.
 It also opened our eyes to village life and seeing that we are capable of anything we want to create.
-After a few years of attending Burning Man, we realized that rather than spending hundreds of dollars, preparing for months, burning many tanks of gas and contributing to a festival that encourages consumerism through costumes and luxuries and ends up producing significant waste, we could actually be in service to permanent eco-communities.
-These projects remind us of Burning Man because they offer the truly blissful lifestyle while the “work” has a meaningful long-term impact on humanity and the planet.
+After a few years of attending, we realized that rather than spending hundreds of dollars, preparing for months, burning many tanks of gas and contributing to a festival that encourages consumerism through costumes and luxuries and ends up producing significant waste, we could actually be in service to permanent eco-communities.
+These projects remind us of these parties because they offer the truly blissful lifestyle while the “work” has a meaningful long-term impact on humanity and the planet.

 With our climate crisis worsening due in part to the effects of CO2 emissions, we have a duty to live in integrity to our values.
 Burners (us included) are passionate about their celebration because it helps them make big life transitions and gives them hope for what is possible when inspired individuals come together.
-BUT- let’s not ignore what Burning Man is at its core- a party in the desert.
+BUT- let’s not ignore what these festivals are at their core- parties in the desert.
 When 70,000 people travel to a desert from all across the world to indulge in this peak experience, there is a carbon output of 12,500 tons according to the public BLM report.
 6 million gallons of fresh water is sprayed on the ground to reduce dust, adding to the challenges of climate change.
 Running a temporary city for a week means putting time and money into lavish temporary living structures- something victims of the Louisiana flood could actually really use.
 Beyond the actual carbon emissions, we are demonstrating to ourselves and others that it’s ok and justified and limit our awareness.
-If Burning Man is a potent reminder that we’re capable of anything as a species, why wouldn’t we evolve beyond Burning Man?
+If a festival is a potent reminder that we’re capable of anything as a species, why wouldn’t we evolve beyond it?

-Trade in attending Burning Man for living its principles every day while regenerating our earth.
+Trade in attending the burning of metaphoric men for living its principles every day while regenerating our earth.